 E.3.9 Does the company disclose the OECD PRINCIPLE II (C) (3) criteria used in selecting new To further improve the selection process, the Principles also call for full directors/commissioners? disclosure of the experience and background of candidates for the board and the nomination process, which will allow an informed assessment of the abilities and suitability of each candidate.
 OECD Principle VI (D) (5) Ensuring a formal and transparent board nomination and election process.
 These Principles promote an active role for shareholders in the nomination and election of board members.
-The board has an essential role to play in Υ Code of Corporate Governance: ensuring that this and other aspects of the nominations and election Item B process are respected.
+The board has an essential role to play in Y Code of Corporate Governance: ensuring that this and other aspects of the nominations and election Item B process are respected.
 First, while actual procedures for nomination may differ among countries, the board or a nomination committee has a special responsibility to make sure that established procedures are transparent and respected.
 Second, the board has a key role in identifying potential members for the board with the appropriate knowledge, competencies and expertise to complement the existing skills of the board and thereby improve its value-adding potential for the company.
 In several countries there are calls for an open search process extending to a broad range of people.
-Talige of people.
-E.3.10 Does the company disclose the process followed in appointing new Υ Code of Corporate Governance: directors/commissioners?
+E.3.10 Does the company disclose the process followed in appointing new Y Code of Corporate Governance: directors/commissioners?
 Item B

 E.3.11 Are all the directors/commissioners subject to re-election at least once every three years?
-ICGN: 2.9.1 Election of directors: Directors should be conscious of their accountability to shareholders, and many jurisdictions have mechanisms to ensure that this is in place on an ongoing basis.
+ICGN: 2.9.1Election of directors: Directors should be conscious of their accountability to shareholders, and many jurisdictions have mechanisms to ensure that this is in place on an ongoing basis.
 There are some markets however where such accountability is less apparent and in these each director should stand for election on an annual basis.
-Elsewhere directors should stand for election at least once every three years, though they should face evaluation more frequently.
-WORLDBANK PRINCIPLE 6 (VI.I.18) Can the re-election of board members be staggered over time?
-(Staggered boards are those where only a part of the board is re-elected at each election, e.g. only 1/3 of directors are re-elected every year.)
-Y Default Item for Class 1 Remuneration Matters E.3.12 Does the company disclose its remuneration (fees, allowances, benefit-in-kind and other emoluments) policy/practices (i.e. the use of short term and long term incentives and performance measures) for its executive directors and CEO?
+Elsewhere directors should stand for election at least once every three years, though they should face evaluation more frequently.WORLDBANK PRINCIPLE 6 Y Default Item for Class 1 Remuneration Matters • E.3.12 Does the company disclose its remuneration (fees, allowances, benefit-in-kind and other emoluments) policy/practices (i.e. the use of short term and long term incentives and performance measures) for its executive directors and CEO?
 OECD PRINCIPLE VI (D) (4) Aligning key executive and board remuneration with the longer term interests of the company and its shareholders.
 In an increasing number of countries it is regarded as good practice for boards to develop and disclose a remuneration policy statement covering board members and key executives.
 Such policy statements specify the relationship between remuneration and performance, and include measurable standards that emphasise the longer run interests of the company over short term considerations.
 Policy statements generally tend to set conditions for payments to board members for extra-board activities, such as consulting.
-They also often specify terms to be observed by board members and key executives about holding and trading the stock of the company, and the procedures to be followed in granting and repricing of options.
-In some countries, policy also covers the payments to be made when terminating the contract of an executive.
-N
+They also often specify terms to be observed by board members and key executives about holding and trading the stock of the company, and the procedures to be followed in granting and re- pricing of options.
+In some countries, policy also covers the payments to be made when terminating the contract of an executive. Ν